Undo It: Music video

-Live Performances
+Live performances

-Underwood performed the song live for American Idol's season finale on Wednesday, May 26.
-She again performed it for the Today show on Friday, July 30.
+Underwood performed the song live for American Idol's season finale on May 26.
+She again performed it for the Today show on July 30.
 She performed it live for the 2010 CMT Music Awards on June 9, 2010.
 She included it for a hits medley during the 2010 CMT Artists of the Year special, airing on December 3.

 Chart performance

 "Undo It" debuted at number 43 on the U.S. Billboard Hot Country Songs chart for the week of May 1, 2010.
 The song hit number one for the week of August 7, 2010, giving Underwood her tenth number one on this chart.
-The song debuted at number 86 on the U.S. Billboard Hot 100 before the release of her album Play On, and re-entered the chart at number 95 following its release as an official single.
+The song debuted at number 87 on the U.S. Billboard Hot 100 before the release of her album Play On, and re-entered the chart at number 95 following its release as an official single.
 After performing the song on the finale of American Idol, the song rose to a new peak of number 25, becoming the second most successful single from Play On.
 It then rose to number 23 after performing it at the 2010 CMT Music Awards.
 The song became her eleventh Top 40 Hot 100 hit.
 The song re-entered once again at number 67 and stayed there for five more weeks before it dropped off the chart.
 On the week of June 27, 2011, "Undo It" entered the Australian Singles Chart at number 85, becoming her first entrance to the chart in her career.

 As of October 2015, "Undo It" has sold 1,600,000 copies in the United States.